Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Introduction

-The geometrical point of view achieved by representing the oscillator lattice as an evolving interface allows us to develop a transparent and intuitive description of the precise way in which synchronization emerges dynamically as an ordered phase, viewing the full space-time process as a further instance of nonequilibrium criticality, specifically of GSI.
-Moreover, we thus reach unexpected conclusions from the stand point of kinetic roughening \emph{per se}.
-Thus, the dynamic scaling Ansatz satisfied by the space-time fluctuations of the oscillator array is anomalous \cite{schroeder93,dassarma,lopez,ramasco}, irrespective of the symmetry of the coupling functions, and akin to those found in many systems with morphological instabilities and/or quenched disorder \cite{cuerno04}.
+From the stand point of kinetic roughening, the dynamic scaling Ansatz satisfied by the space-time fluctuations of the oscillator array is anomalous \cite{schroeder93,dassarma,lopez,ramasco}, akin to those found in many systems with morphological instabilities and/or quenched disorder \cite{cuerno04}.
 What is more striking is that for non-odd coupling functions, phase fluctuations follow the ubiquitous TW PDF, one of the hallmarks of KPZ universality, in spite of the fact that neither the scaling Ansatz, nor the critical exponent values, nor the covariance of the fluctuations are those of the 1D KPZ universality class.
-This is in line with very recent observations in continuous \cite{rodriguez-fernandez21} and discrete \cite{marcos22} models that, somewhat unexpectedly, the fluctuation PDF and covariance, and the scaling exponents are all independent traits of the GSI universality class.
+This is in line with very recent observations in continuous \cite{rodriguez-fernandez21} and discrete \cite{marcos22} models that, somewhat unexpectedly, the fluctuation PDF and covariance, and the scaling exponents are all independent traits of a GSI universality class.